aldochaconc/archenemy/README.md

 - Set strict error handling (`set -euo pipefail`) and register `_handle_error`
 - Source `installation/common.sh` to expose helpers/loggers to the rest of the run
 - Source every script under `installation/steps/` and execute them in order (System Preparation → Bootloader → Drivers → Software → User Customization → Daemons → Cleanup → Reboot)
+- Auto-detect whether it is running from the live ISO/chroot or the installed system (unless `ARCHENEMY_PHASE` is explicitly set) so operators are never asked to set phases manually
+- Delegate sentinel registration/removal to `installation/install-sentinel` so phase transitions remain auditable and modular

 ### Common Library: `installation/common.sh`